 This topic describes how to create a predictive scaling rule.
-After a predictive scaling rule is executed, Auto Scaling analyzes historical monitoring data of a scaling group to predict the values of specified metrics through machine learning.
-Auto Scaling can also automatically create scheduled tasks to help set the optimal maximum and minimum numbers of Elastic Compute Service (ECS) instances for the scaling group.
+After a predictive scaling rule is executed, Auto Scaling analyzes historical monitoring data of a scaling group to predict the values of specified metrics by using machine learning.
+Auto Scaling can also automatically create scheduled tasks to help set the optimal minimum and maximum numbers of ECS instances for the scaling group.

-After a predictive scaling rule is executed, the system can obtain historical monitoring data that is generated in a period of at least the past 24 hours.
-Based on the historical data, the system predicts the values of monitored metrics over the next 48 hours through machine learning.
-Then, the system can calculate the number of ECS instances that are required by the scaling group per hour and provide the number as the predicted value.
+After a predictive scaling rule is executed, Auto Scaling can obtain historical monitoring data that is generated in a period of at least the past 24 hours.
+Based on the historical data, Auto Scaling predicts the values of monitored metrics over the next 48 hours by using machine learning.
+Then, Auto Scaling can calculate the number of ECS instances that are required by the scaling group per hour and provide the number as the predicted value.
 Predictions are updated once a day, and 48 prediction tasks are created for each of the next 48 hours.
 Prediction tasks change the boundary values of the scaling group, but not the actual number of ECS instances in the scaling group.

 A predictive scaling rule can be used together with a target tracking scaling rule or a simple scaling rule.
-When it is used with a target tracking scaling rule, we recommend that you set the same metric and target value for both rules.
+When the predictive scaling rule is used together with a target tracking scaling rule, we recommend that you set the same metric and target value for both rules.
 Otherwise, the number of instances in the scaling group may frequently change due to the difference in metrics.